Interfacelab/ilab-media-tools/readme.txt

 6. Imgix settings.

 == Changelog ==

+= 2.1.15 =
+* Added compatibility for ShortPixel Image Optimizer
+* Added compatibility for EWW Image Optimizer
+* Added compatibility for Smush Image Optimizer (Note: Smush is not compatible with Media Cloud when using Imgix).
+* Added compatibility for Imagify Image Optimizer (The best we tested, btw)
+* Ability to keep WordPress generated thumbnails when using Imgix

 = 2.1.14 =
 * Media Cloud debugging now logs to database, no need to configure php.ini.